apendua/knockoutjs-uploader/README.md

 ```
 The second one, named `uploader`
 (see [scripts/droparea.js](https://github.com/apendua/knockoutjs-uploader/blob/master/scripts/uploader.js))
-is intended to simplyfy the process of uploading a file.
+is intended to simplify the process of uploading a file.
 It adds two properties to the context of
 its descendants `uploadFile` and `listOfFiles`.
 The former is pretty strightforward, it takes a `File`
 object and it tries to upload it to the server.
 The latter is a `ko.observableArray` object that
 manages the uploading queue.
 Each element of this array is an object of the following form